OUR LADY OF LEBANON

 Psalm 92:12

-Jesus Christ was the first to evangelize the Gentiles when he visited Tyre and performed a miracle for the Syro-Phoenician woman's daughter, as noted in Matthew 15:21-28 and Mark 7:24-30.
-He then went by way of Sidon on to the Sea of Galilee (Mark 7:31).
-The Gospel of John 2:1-12 describes Jesus performing his first miracle, when he turned water into wine at the request of his mother Mary at the wedding feast of Cana in Galilee.
-The Cana southwest of Tyre in Lebanon today was located in the region of Galilee at the time of Jesus.
-The church historian Eusebius of Caesarea in 339 wrote that Cana of Galilee is the Cana south of Sidon.
-No one can say for sure in which of the towns named Cana the miracle of the wedding feast took place.
-But the fact that Jesus went down to Capernaum (John 2:12) suggests the wedding at Cana took place in Cana of Lebanon, for Cana of Palestine is south of Capernaum, and Jesus would have had to go up to Capernaum were it Cana of Palestine!
+Jesus son of Mary was born in Bethlehem of Judea (Luke 2:4-7) and raised in Nazareth of Galilee (Matthew 2:23).
+Jesus of Nazareth was the first to evangelize the Gentiles when he visited Tyre and healed the daughter of the Syro-Phoenician woman, as noted in Mark 7:24-30.
+The Gospel of John 2:1-11 describes Jesus performing his first miracle when he turned water into wine at the request of his mother Mary at the wedding feast of Cana in Galilee.
+The location of Cana includes many possibilities.
+The Cana southwest of Tyre in Lebanon today was located near the region of Galilee at the time of Jesus, and was identified by the historian Eusebius of Caesarea as the actual site.
 There is a grotto in Qana, Lebanon with large stone water jars as well as a sculpture symbolic of Jesus and the Twelve Apostles.

-Phoenicia is the name given to those city-states that grew on the eastern shore of the Mediterranean Sea and were identified as centers of trade in ancient times.
+Phoenicia is the name given to those city-states that flourished on the eastern shore of the Mediterranean Sea and were identified as centers of maritime trade in ancient times.
+The coastal border of historic Phoenicia (in purple on above map) extended northwards beyond the present boundary of Lebanon to include Tortosa and the island of Arwad (or Arvad in Genesis 10:18 and Ezekiel 27:8, 11).
 Families began to inhabit the land around Byblos about 6000 BC.
 The Phoenicians were a peaceful, seafaring people expert in navigation and trade, and, beginning around 3200 BC, were the first to explore the Mediterranean Sea in boats made of cedar.
-Protected by the mountains of Lebanon from warring nations, they were able to differentiate from their Canaanite neighbors and form a distinct culture and society.
+Protected by the mountains of Lebanon from warring nations, they were able to differentiate from their neighbors and form a distinct culture and society.
 Byblos, Tyre (2750 BC), and Sidon became main centers of commerce.
 In the ninth century BC, the Phoenician language extended as far north as Cilicia in Asia Minor.
-Between the ninth and sixth centuries BC, the naval proficiency of the Phoenicians established the first trading system to encompass the entire Mediterranean from their homeland, in what is now Lebanon, to colonies in Cyprus, Carthage, Sicily, Sardinia, and through the Straits of Gibraltar to Cadiz on the Atlantic coast of Spain and Lixus on the Atlantic coast of Morocco.
+Between the ninth and sixth centuries BC, the naval proficiency of the Phoenicians established the first trading system to encompass the entire Mediterranean from their homeland, in what is now Lebanon, to colonies in Cyprus, Carthage, Malta, Sicily, Sardinia, and through the Straits of Gibraltar to Cadiz on the Atlantic coast of Spain and Lixus on the Atlantic coast of Morocco.

-The Phoenicians developed the alphabet around 1400 BC in order to communicate with the diverse cultures and tongues of their trading partners.
-It was the Phoenician alphabet that was widely received throughout Greece and the Mediterranean world, as it was only 22 letters based on sound, as opposed to the myriad of symbols in cuneiform and hieroglyphics prevalent at the time.
+The Phoenicians developed the alphabet circa 1400-1250 BC in order to communicate with the diverse cultures and tongues of their trading partners.
+It was the Phoenician alphabet that was widely received and readily adapted throughout Greece and the Mediterranean world, as it was only 22 letters based on sound, as opposed to the myriad of symbols in cuneiform and hieroglyphics prevalent at the time.
 The words phonic and phonetic have the same root as the word Phoenicia.

 Lebanon is the crossroads of the East and West.
+The country has served as a center of culture and trade for the entire Middle East.
 The Lebanese people are noted for their adaptability and hospitality.
-The population is both Christian and Muslim.
-Arabic, French, and English newspapers flourish in Beirut, as many Lebanese speak all three languages.
 The Lebanese people have migrated all over the world, reflecting their Phoenician heritage.
-The intellectual ties to the West are reflected in the presence of two major universities, the American University of Beirut, founded in 1866, and L'Universite' Saint Joseph, founded in 1870.
-Lebanon is the birthplace of Kahlil Gibran, the author of The Prophet, a book of poetry that has sold nearly ten million copies in twenty languages worldwide.
+Arabic, French, English, and Armenian newspapers proliferate in Beirut, as the Lebanese people have one of the highest literacy rates in Asia.
+The economy of Lebanon is based on banking, jewelry, mountain terrace farming, tourism, and trade.
+Lebanese artists are major producers of Arabic music for the entire Middle East.
+The intellectual ties to the West are reflected in the presence of two major universities, the American University of Beirut, founded in 1866, and L'Université Saint Joseph, founded in 1875.
+Lebanon is the birthplace of Kahlil Gibran, the author of The Prophet, a book of poetry that has sold over ten million copies in twenty languages worldwide.
 The country is unique, for one can go skiing in the mountains in the morning, and swimming in the Mediterranean in the afternoon.
+Noted historical sites include Byblos, Baalbek, and the Crusader castle of Beaufort.
 All share in traditional Lebanese cuisine, which represents the classic Mediterranean diet.
 Famous for their health benefits, Lebanese prepared dishes such as grape leaves, kibbeh, tabooli, hummus, falafel, baba ghanouj, and baklawa are enjoyed the world over!

-March 25, the Feast of the Annunciation of Our Lady, has become a National Holiday in Lebanon, as the Virgin Mary, who is revered by Christians and Muslims alike, provides unity among Lebanese of every faith.
+Once predominantly Christian, the population achieved balance between Christian, Sunni, and Shiite due to Palestinian refugees from Israel.
+The dramatic influx of over a million refugees from Syria and Iraq obscures the true religious composition of the nation.
+March 25, the Feast of the Annunciation of the angel Gabriel to Mary, is a National Holiday in Lebanon, as the Virgin Mary, who is revered by Christians and Muslims alike, provides unity among Lebanese of every faith.

 Our Lady of Lebanon, please pray for peace, peace in our hearts,